cloudposse/terraform-spacelift-cloud-infrastructure-automation/README.md

 Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-spacelift-cloud-infrastructure-automation/releases).

+The first step is to create a new infrastructure repository in Github and link it in Spacelift.
+You will want the `Project root` of the infrastructure repository to point to the `top-level` project that contains the reference to this module.
+Beyond that, you will also want to enable the `Administrative` and `Autodeploy` options in the configuration.

+The `Administrative` option allows the top-level project and this module to create all other required configurations, such as stacks, policies, and contexts.

+Once you have the top-level project configured and ready, simply trigger it manually, or by pushing an update to the infrastructure to Git.

 Here's how to invoke this module in your project:

 ```hcl